aragonwa/adobe-carousel/README.md

   - Use keyboard to tab through controls
   - Controls will respond to screen readers
   - Stop and start using click or keyboard
+- Customize carouselSettings varible to:
+ - Slide change interval
+ - Number of images to pull and display
+ - Title
+ - Start with autorotate